ongr-io/ElasticsearchBundle/Resources/doc/mapping.md

 }
 ```

-> There is no mandatory to have private properties, and public will work as well.
+> It is not mandatory to have private properties, and public will work as well.
- We are firmly recommend using private according to OOP best practices.
+ However, we firmly recommend using private according to OOP best practices.

 #### Document annotation configuration

 - `@ES\Document(type="product")` Annotation defines that this class will represent elasticsearch type with name `content`.
-- You can append any options from elasticsearch type options in `options` variable.
+- You can append any valid elasticsearch type options to the `options` variable.
- E.g. you want to add `enable:false` so it will look like: `@ES\Document(type="product", options={"enable":"false"})`
+ E.g. if you want to add `enable:false` it will look like this: `@ES\Document(type="product", options={"enable":"false"})`
 - `type` parameter is for type name.
 This parameter is optional, if there will be no parameter set,
 ElasticsearchBundle will create a type with lower cased class name.